pascallaliberte/sharpen.page/services.md

 ## [/prioritize](/prioritize)

-**For product teams, a research boost to focus for your product priorities**
+**For product teams, a research boost to focus your product priorities**

 When you've got to take a pause and dig into what motivated your buyers to "hire" your product.
 Maybe you're getting cancellations, or people aren't using the features you've developed, and you're left a little surprised.
 You can't continue building and building, and need to start questioning a little bit more.